Taylor Swift’s Top 10 Songs For Healing

 The title of this song in and of itself is giving me healing vibes.

-Change is the song I’ve chosen from Fearless.
-Because when we are in a dark place, having hope that “these things will change,” is crucial to our healing.
+Because when you are in a dark place, having hope that “these things will change,” is crucial to your healing.

 If that’s the case, and you can’t change what’s external, you can always work towards changing what is internal.
+And sometimes, that internal change is moving away from resistance and towards acceptance.

 The term “Hallelujah” is an expression of hope, belief, and gratitude for the good to come.